 Whether you’re a single parent or a solo-entrepreneur – you may be driving the ship alone, but you’ve got people around you to help you steer.

 As I’ve been navigating this season of my life, I’ve clung to one simple practice each day – reading some Psalms + Proverbs.
 A friend introduced me to a simple date-based schedule awhile ago, and it’s become my saving grace on tough days.
 I’ve never been good at forming daily habits, so remembering to read my Bible (or read anything, for that matter) and pray daily has been something I’ve always struggled to get the hang of.
-But this simple schedule has helped me form that habit this year (thought I'm still not always very consistent), and I’m excited to hint at something new and different coming from Paper + Oats later this year centered around this daily practice.
-Hopefully it’ll help you end a rough day on an encouraging note, or be an opportunity to spread some love to a friend.
-There are lots more details to work out on my end, but I’m excited to be able to share more in the future.
+This simple habit can help you end a rough day on an encouraging note, and that's much needed around here lately!